Film: Jason X

 - Big "Shut Up!": Lowe to the panicking students when Jason is trying to get through a door.

 - Bloodless Carnage: Jason crashes Azrael and Dallas in the middle of a VR gaming session, and does what he does best, however, they don't seem to be fazed by the maniac slicing them to pieces, and despite being diced, they neither bleed nor die nor show any pain.
-Then they end the simulation in frustration, and Jason quickly realizes and rectifies his mistake.
+Then they end the simulation in frustration, at which point Jason realizes -- and rectifies -- his mistake.

 - Brains and Bondage: Prof. Lowe's and Janessa's "discussion" about her midterm is her applying a nipple clamp to him.

 - Break the Cutie: An extreme version happens with Kinsa, perhaps the most realistic depiction of how someone would react when trapped in a confined space with a mass murderer.
 After the deaths of her boyfriend and many others, she goes completely nuts and locks herself in the ship's only shuttle.
-Then she launches the shuttle without undocking it, killing herself and screwing up their only means of escape.
+Then she launches the shuttle without undocking it; this kills her, screws up the remaining crew's only means of escape, and irreparably damages the Grendel.

 - Buffy Speak: Azrael describing Jason's cryogenic chamber.Lowe: Someone tell me what that is?Azrael: Like a... big kinda... frozen storage thing?